 Where To Stay In Sydney On A Budget

 Where to stay in Sydney Australia on a budget, while being safe and able to access all the city has to offer?
 Here are some recommendations as a starting point:

 Clean and accessible, this budget hotel is located Potts Point, inner Sydney and close to cafes and nightlife.
 Helpful Staf

 WOOLBROKERS HOTEL (Pyrmont)

 Close to waterfront Darling Harbour Deals from $65 per night for a double room

 AIRBNB (All Sydney)

 You get way more for you dollar on airbnb.
 Ensure you choose a central area or close to where you’ll be spending most days and nights, to avoid travelling too far at all hours and stay safe.

 Airbnb have deals from $30 and up per night for sunny, studio apartments close to the CBD or other lively locations such as Darlinghurst or Darling Harbour.

-Whether it be 3 days in Sydney, overnight or and extended visit, researching ahead of time with at least some sort of plan, will prevent you from being high and dry, and paying top prices out of necessity.
+Whether it be a couple of days, overnight or and extended visit, researching ahead of time with at least some sort of plan, will prevent you from being high and dry, and paying top prices out of necessity.